drafter-edu/drafter/_sources/students/docs.rst.txt

     The `initial_state` should match the type of the first parameter for every route.
 If no `initial_state` is given, then the state will initially be `None`.

+    For more details, refer to the :py:func:`drafter.server.start_server`

     :param initial_state: The initial state of the website, usually a dataclass instance.
 Defaults to `None`.
+    :param port: The port to run the server on.
+Defaults to `8080`.

 Components